StringCare/stringcare/README.md

 # Stringcare for Flutter

-- Platforms supported: Android, iOS, MacOS
+- Platforms supported: Android, iOS, macOS

 This is a Flutter plugin for encrypt/decrypt `string` values and files with C++ code.

-Only `ffi` and `crypto ` dependencies are used.
+Only `ffi` and `crypto` dependencies are used.

 ### Installation

 It is not possible to use the plugin directly by adding the dependency to the `pubspec.yaml` file.
-Due to some limitations when adding the C++ file to the iOS and MacOS runner targets, you need to download the repository.
+Due to some limitations when adding the C++ file to the iOS and macOS runner targets, you need to download the repository.

 ```bash
 git clone https://github.com/StringCare/stringcare.git